 Having first opened its doors in 1889, the pub has always been an intriguing spot – to say the least – and has a very devout and widespread following of people, patrons that hail from every different sort of background.

 The Sin É doesn’t tolerate egos particularly well and respect is shown to all who show respect to it and its patrons.
 Roots run deep here, with generations of families from the locality mixing easily with newcomers and tourists.
 The truth is that you can’t be a blow in at the Sin é – you either dig what’s going on or you don’t.

 Traditional music has always been played at the pub, even when it was seen as uncool in the 1950s, 60s and 70s; and unlike the tourist sessions that pop up in other pubs during the summer, the Sin É has had live Irish music every week for over 50 years now.
-The best of Irish is always heard every Tuesday at 9.30pm as well as Fridays and Sundays at 6.30pm, but there is usually live music every other night too.
+We host a Trad Session 7 nights a week at 7pm – truly a must for any music fan!
+The best of Irish is always heard every Tuesday at 9.30pm as well as Fridays and Sundays at 6.30pm, whatever night of the week you arrive – good music is guaranteed

 The Sin É loves Stout, Horse racing (more about that later), Cheltenham week, Traditional music, Reggae (it started in Cork, just ask the bar man!), Rock and Blues, Conversation, Singing and maintaining folks’ hopes and dreams.
 We’re very much a community, so cross the river Lee and join us!

 Coburg Street was once known as Maddens Field and was an overnight holding pen for live animal exports to England – hence the street narrows on the eastern side.
 The equine link is even stronger within Sin É’s walls as the ground floor was once the premises for a wheelwright, while the upper floors were given over to a Saddlemaker and for accommodation.